Walking and Biking

 The Smoke & Davey Trail System, named after two Clay County Parks staff members who constructed the trail system, is composed of three trails; Backbone, Whispering Pine, and Copperhead Ridge.

 Whispering Pine Trail is 1.4 miles in length.
-There are no pine trees, only red cedars, but the trail does wind through hardwood forests of oak and hickory.
-This trail contains two lookout points over the east side of Smithville Lake’s Little Platte arm.
-Whispering Pine intersects with Backbone Trail in four locations and is easily accessible from the Smoke & Davey Trailhead and parking lot.
+The trail winds through areas with many red cedar trees and hardwood tress like oak and hickory.
+The trail contains two lookout points along the east side of Smithville Lake’s Little Platte arm.
+Whispering Pine Trail intersects with Backbone Trail in four locations and is easily accessible from the Smoke & Davey Trailhead.

 Copperhead Ridge Trail is 0.7 miles in length.
-Don’t let the name cause alarm as this common, venomous snake is not likely to be encountered anywhere within the park.
 This trail follows the higher ridges along the lake’s edge and contains a covered shelter for a convenient rest stop.
+Copperhead Ridge Trail is easily accessed from Backbone Trail.

-The Bonebender Trail System is composed of two trails: Bonebender Trail and Campground Trail.
+The Camp Branch Trail System is composed of three trails: Bonebender Trail; Campground Trail and Eagle's View Trail.

 Crows Creek Trail System